 One tip to managing stimming is to keep a regular routine, since unfamiliar places can trigger an episode.
 Identifying other triggers, and doing what you can to either remove or reduce them, can also help reduce stimming.
 If sensory overload is causing the behavior, moving to a calm area can help.
 Affirming positive behavior can sometimes lead to better outcomes.
 Sometimes, it’s helpful to speak with a professional that can help you find specific ways to cope.

-See Also: The Mental Health Benefits of Matcha Tea
+See Also: The Benefits of B-Complex Vitamins in Managing Anxiety

 Newsletter Updates